Don’t talk to strangers.

 Let me reiterate that I am not advocating that you go out and start scoping the streets for new acquaintances; all I am saying is when you have the choice between burying yourself in a game of Candy Crush or having a brief but potentially fascinating conversation with someone completely new, perhaps consider the latter.
 Observe the diversity around you, connect with a smile and go from there.
 If your efforts are unsuccessful, that is okay too.
 There is never a need to push.
 Take a look at Humans of New York, as an example.
 This widely popular photo blog which recounts the lives of strangers living in the Big Apple, is a perfect example of the positivity that can come from conversing with strangers.
 You have to wonder how the author gets people to not only stop and talk to him, but have themselves photographed and showcased in his blog.
 There is definitely an art behind it.

 Overall, the old saying of ‘don’t talk to strangers’ has evolved.
 Always follow your instincts, of course.
-Not every circumstance would make it a good opportunity to start talking to a stranger, but all I am saying is, try not to impulsively be standoffish when someone extends a friendly hello.
-Reciprocate.
-Smile.
-Connect.
+Not every circumstance would make it a good opportunity to start talking to a stranger, so just trust your good judgement when someone extends a friendly hello.